-- We will provide a management letter for any findings not included in the audit report.
-If a management letter is not present, it will be stated so in the Schedule of Findings and Ouestioned Costs. - We will audit all funds overseen, managed, or administered by the Organization.
+- We will test the Board's reconciliation of its financial records to the Subrecipient Enterprise Resource Application (SERA) maintained by DEO and include a note to the financial statements confirming whether or not such a reconciliation was performed by the Organization in a satisfactory manner. - If applicable, we will test the Organization's compliance under federal audit guidelines with federal cash management requirements and to report any material problems.
+We will also test the Organization's compliance under the State of Florida DEO guidelines for cash management. - We will provide a management letter for any findings not included in the audit report.
+If management letter is not present, it will be stated so in the Schedule of Findings and Questioned Costs. - We will audit all funds overseen, managed, or administered by the Organization.
 This includes funds that are provided to any auxiliary entity over which the Organization or Organization's leadership exercises any controlling influence, such as a foundation or an association. - We will state in the Report on Compliance and Internal Control over Compliance Applicable to Each Major Federal Awards Program that the audit was conducted in accordance with the special audit guidance provided by the DEO.